schmotDev/NotTetris/README.md

 <br><br>

-# What to do if you don't like iot or have comments?
+# What to do if you don't like it or have comments?
 <br>
 Develop your own game and send me the link.